Pulse | Pre-Workout

 - Increases potential workload, which can lead to an increase in lean mass

-The clinically effective dose of beta-alanine ranges from 2.6 to 6.4 grams per day, with a median effective dose of about 5 grams per day.
+The clinically effective dose of beta-alanine ranges from 2.6 to 6.4 grams per day.

 Betaine, also known by its scientific name trimethylglycine, is a compound that’s found in beets and other plants.